HVCH Ophthalmology Clinic

 Hocking Valley Community Hospital in collaboration with The Ohio State University Wexner Medical Center are now offering ophthalmology services in the HVCH Outpatient Clinic.

-Our eye care doctors treat cataracts to maintain your eye health, improve and protect your vision and prevent blindness.
+Our eye care doctors treat cataracts and other eye disorders to maintain your eye health, improve and protect your vision and prevent blindness.

 A cataract is a clouding of the lens in your eye.
 It affects your vision.
 Cataracts are very common in older people.
 By age 80, more than half of all Americans either have a cataract or have had cataract surgery.
 A cataract can occur in either or both eyes.
 It cannot spread from one eye to the other.
 Common symptoms are:

 - Glare – headlights, lamps or sunlight may seem too bright